telephone

 the terminal shows a summary of the changes then goes back to the command line.

-I can pass a float from a test to a function.
+I can pass a set as input to a function.

 RED: make it fail